 The release of ChatGPT, an advanced predictive chatbot based on GPT-3.5, by OpenAI has got many people wondering, indeed worrying, what it portends for them.
 Among them are programmers and developers.
 Entering “Will ChatGPT replace” in the search bar gives “programmers” and “developers” as two of the top suggestions.
-This suggests the types of people building ChatGPT are asking if their tools will supplant them.
+This indicates the type of people building ChatGPT are asking if their tools will supplant them, whether generative AIs such as ChatGPT can write code on their own.

 The curiosity (and concern) is justified, if only slightly.
 AI has already shown promise in creating codes for various applications, from website development to game design.
 It doesn’t stop at those; AI is now being used to create more advanced AI systems.
 This technique, called automated machine learning (AutoML), allows machines to create complex models and optimise algorithms without or with little human intervention.